in2code-de/luxold/Documentation/Marketing/Index.md

 ### Glossary

-First of all, let's define some terms in marketing automation and in Lux
+First of all, let's define some terms in marketing automation and in Lux.
+This will help you with this manual and simplifies the work with marketing automation tools in general.

 | Term                      | Description                                                                                            |
 | ------------------------- | ------------------------------------------------------------------------------------------------------ |